Contact

 Complete and specific messages receive faster processing.
 Incomplete submissions without required identifiers are held pending follow-up, which extends processing time.
 The following breakdown describes what each inquiry type requires:

-Listing submissions
+Provider submissions

 - Full legal business name and primary operating state